Guided Workflow Screen Components - Picklist Input

 Note: Use the response adapter to ensure that the data is modified to be in the form of an array of maps.

 • Value: Values correspond to the data displayed under each respective label.
+This is a mandatory field for API source.

-• Label: Label represents the column headers
+• Label: Label represents the column headers.
+This is a mandatory field for API source.

 • Default Value: You can configure the pre-populated value for the component.
 You can choose a variable here or write custom code.